Stepheeeen/Stepheeeen/README.md

 ### Hi there i'm Stephen👋🙃

-- 🔭 I’m currently working on Routinr
+- 🔭 I’m currently working on Nexus
 - 🌱 I’m currently learning mobile development with React native
 - 👯 I’m looking to collaborate on any project and many projects
 - 🤔 I’m looking for help with improvement all round